krish11031998-pythonwhisperer/Signal/README.md

 ## Features of the App

-The App aggreagates data from multiple sources and distributed as the following type
+The App aggreagates data from multiple sources and distributed as the following format

 - Tweets (Trending Tweets)
 - News (Trending News for repsective tickers with sentimental analysis)